aquametalabs/aquameta/README.md

 aquameta
 ========

-Aquameta is a web-based development environment for building and deploying web applications.
-It is designed on the first principle of *datafication*.
+Aquameta is a web-based development environment designed on the first principle of datafication, and build entirely in PostgreSQL.
-Instead of storing files in the filesystem, with Aquameta, *everyting* lives in the database, PostgreSQL.

 For more info, see [aquameta.com](http://aquameta.com/).